-As you can see below, Upland Software's revenue growth has been unimpressive over the last year, growing from quarterly revenue of $76.2 million, to $80.2 million.
+As you can see below, Upland Software's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $78.2 million in Q4 FY2020, to $78.8 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Upland Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.9% in Q2.
+Upland Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.1% in Q4.

 That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
 Upland Software's free cash flow came in at $5.69 million in Q4, down 56% year on year.

 Upland Software has generated $29.1 million in free cash flow over the last twelve months, a solid 9.18% of revenues.
 This strong FCF margin is a result of Upland Software asset lite business model and provides it plenty of cash to invest in the business.